Irene Ward

 Irene Mary Bewick Ward, Baroness Ward of North Tyneside, CH, DBE (23 February 1895 – 26 April 1980) was a British Conservative Party politician.
-She was a long-serving female Member of Parliament (MP), the longest serving female Conservative MP in history.
-She later became a life peeress in the House of Lords, and had served a total of 43 years in Parliament.
+She was the Member of Parliament (MP) successively for Wallsend and for Tynemouth for over three decades, being the longest serving female Conservative MP in history.
+She later became a life peeress in the House of Lords, spending a total of 43 years in Parliament.
+She was an outspoken advocate of the rights of women and the elderly.
+She also advocated, with success, for the publication of an official history of the clandestine Special Operations Executive in the Second World War.